 A total of 200 were to be made and only sold in Europe.
+According to VW France, 39 XL1s were sold in there.
 Initially, 250 were planned, this seems to of been changed.
 With the expectation of strong sales, it was hoped to be followed by different variations and editions including a Ducati 1199 Superleggera version, only one of them was made and shown at Goodwood Festival of Speed in 2014.
 That project has been confined to the history books.
 Recent talk of a four-door version has still not emerged…

 Sales in the UK were limited to 30 cars and from my calculations, it seemed that only a few were sold directly to the customers.
 Over half of the cars looked like they were sold to main-dealers as ‘show-cars’.
 A few still remain within the dealer network as one dealer owner cars.
-They were offered in a range of VW colours but most of the UK cars so far have come up in just 4 shades of Oryx White, Silver, Grey & Light Blue.
+They were offered in a range of VW colours but most of the UK cars so far have come up in just 4 shades of Oryx White, Reflex Silver, Clearwater Blue & Grey.
 With the Oryx White, being the most popular colour.
 The final imported number is believed to be 26 UK cars.
 With just 24 ever being registered.
+(Two being retained by VW UK).
 It’s thought some have been exported.
-Howmanymade have 22 different cars.
-12 in white, 8 in silver, 1 in Light Blue & 1 in Grey.
-If there are more than 22 cars remaining in the UK then the colours will be added as they appear, but as of now, that’s the most complete breakdown there is.
+One was exported to Hong Kong from new.
+Howmanymade have 23 different cars.
+13 in white, 8 in silver, 1 in Light Blue & 1 in a Custom Order Grey.
+As of now, that’s the most complete breakdown there is.

 Have a quick look at the ORIGINAL BROCHURE